 Our researchers are currently undertaking ‘whole genome sequencing’, a method which can screen all 25,000 genes in the human genome at once, in order to identify the genetic anomalies that increase the risk of lobular breast cancer.
 Edinburgh University will undertake the whole genome sequencing process, supported by The Scottish Genomes Project.
 Our researchers have identified 211 breast cancer samples from people under the age of 60 who have inherited this form of the disease and who also do not have any of the common genetic mutations which increase cancer risk (i.e. BRCA1, BRCA2 and CDH1).

-Identification of the genes that cause cancer will help to personalise appropriate screening or reassure at risk relatives and provide a starting point to develop specific treatment for this type of cancer.
+By identifying the genes that cause lobular breast cancer, we hope that in the future it will be possible to personalise the screening process for this cancer, reassure at-risk relatives, and provide a starting point to develop specific treatments for this type of cancer.

-To donate to this project, please click here and pick Gene Research from the list of drop down options.
+To donate to projects such as this one, please click here and pick Gene Research from the list of drop down options.